 Be honest with yourself, noting your strong points and where you fall short.
 Although entrepreneurs are often known as Jacks- or Jill’s-of-all-trades, you can’t do everything yourself.
 And, if you try, you may find yourself falling short on multiple levels, failing yourself and your clients while also potentially running afoul of your ethical obligations.

-Alternative Options to Hiring an Employee
+Alternative Options to Hiring an Employee in Law Firm Staffing

 Working with a contractor or remote provider is an excellent way to get your needs met while keeping your costs in check.
 There’s a contractor out there for everything you could need from accounting to marketing to billing.
 Virtual receptionists are a great option for answering phone calls and ensuring a smooth client intake.